mzero/amidiminder/README.md

   * Using `aconnect` to reconnect your devices and your software gets old quick.
   * If you power cycle a synth... you've got to `aconnect` it again.
-  * Bandmate "helps" by unplugging a USB cord to untanlge and plugs it in again:
+  * Bandmate "helps" by unplugging a USB cord to untangle it and plugs it in again:
-    Now you're controller is disconnected.
+    Now your controller is disconnected.

 ### The solution